-Makela was working at a summer camp when she was offered the Kosovo job, and had very little Internet access at the time.
+Two years in Kosovo Makela was working at a summer camp when she was offered the Kosovo job, and had very little Internet access at the time.

 “I called my parents and said, ‘I was offered a job in Kosovo!’
 For some reason, they weren’t as excited as I was,” Makela said.
 Her parents, though, would do some research on her behalf - Kosovo, in 2010, was not besieged by war, as it had been years before - and it wasn’t long before Makela accepted the job.

 She freely admits she “had no clue” what she was getting into when setting off on her professional adventure.

 “The school was an American school,” she explained.
 “Most international schools follow either the American system or the British system.
 This was an American school in maybe the loosest sense of the term - the students were kids who were supposed to already know and be speaking English, and the reality was they were not ... not all of them, anyway.”

 The previous teacher had left books behind, but not any sort of cohesive curriculum, necessitating what Makela deemed “a lot of flying-by-the-seat-of-your-pants education.”
 Makela also taught each of the grade levels at the school (“I was the middle school English teacher”), though the enrollment numbers were smaller than Worthington and other schools around southwest Minnesota.

 The primary language in Kosovo is Albanian, Makela said, with German and Italian the next most common.
 Makela, though, found many English-speaking people to spend time with - her colleagues.